Gross domestic product development

 CBA Commentary

-Average quarter-on-quarter GDP growth in the last four quarters was 0.64%.
-In annual terms, GDP thus grew by 2.6% in the second quarter of 2025, after a previous growth of 2.4%.
+Average quarter-on-quarter GDP growth in the last four quarters was 0.68%.
+In annual terms, GDP thus grew by 2.8% in the third quarter of 2025, after a previous growth of 2.6%.
 In the previous year, 2024, Czech GDP grew by 1.1% yoy.

 Source of primary data